-Our lovely Royal Family
+Our lovely Royal Family.
+Proud to be British!

 I recently saw on Facebook an image of Her Majesty wearing her crown and the caption underneath was “Queen wears million dollar hat and talks about austerity”.